 8. Accept your offer

-If you have any questions about the admissions process, we're here to help!
+Have any questions about the admissions process?
+We're here to help!